 Being a Community Bank means more than just specializing in deposits and loans.
 Pioneer Bank understands our responsibility extends to our neighborhoods, cities and towns, state and nation.

 At Pioneer Bank, we know that our success is dependent on the success of our communities.
-We continue to evaluate and improve to provide local businesses with products that will help them grow.
-In 2017 we implemented a new philanthrophic program, Team Pioneer, which supports local non-profit organizations that work to provide services in our community.
+We continue to evaluate and improve to provide local businesses and communities with products that will help them grow.
+In 2017 we implemented a new philanthropic program, Team Pioneer, which supports local non-profit organizations that work to provide services in our community.

 Pioneer Bank opened its doors on February 18, 1901 as the Roswell Building & Loan Association in Roswell, New Mexico, to meet the need for capital to finance home construction.
-Over the past century, Pioneer Bank has grown into Roswell’s number one community-based institution for business and personal banking.
+Over the past century, Pioneer Bank has grown into southern New Mexico’s number one community-based institution for business and personal banking.

 The original meeting of the stockholders was held on December 27, 1900.
 A committee of nine was chosen to prepare the charter and by-laws, which were filed with the Secretary of the Territory of New Mexico and approved by the stockholders on April 5, 1901.

 The first President on the Board of Directors was D.S.
 Rosenwald.
 The first Directors were W.T.
 Jones (Vice-President), J.M.
 Hervey (Secretary), L.K.
 McGaffey (Treasurer), Nathan Jaffa, George Bixby, L.W.
 Martin, E.A.
 Cahoon, E.P.
 Rasumssen, Charles W. Haynes and W.T.
 Jones.
 Our Presidents throughout the early years also included Nathan Jaffa, 1902-1903 and 1906-1907; C.C.
 Tannehill, 1903-1906; E.A.
 Cahoon, 1907-1935; and Gov. J.F.
 Hinkle, 1935-1951.